NicksPatties/sweet/README.md

             ■ raw wpm   ■ wpm
 ```

+Once complete, the stats for the repetition will be saved in an SQLite database.
+By default, the database is located in `$HOME/.config/sweet/sweet.db`.

+#### Adding new exercises

 By default, exercises are located in `$HOME/.config/sweet/exercises`.
 If this directory doesn't exist, [it will be created](https://github.com/NicksPatties/sweet/blob/main/cmd/root/sweet.go#L516-L531), and [some default exercises will be added](https://github.com/NicksPatties/sweet/blob/main/cmd/root/sweet.go#L44-L89).